G-dH/custom-hot-corners-extended/README.md

 # Custom Hot Corners - Extended

 A GNOME Shell Extension which allows you to control and navigate Gnome Shell environment through the corners and edges of your monitors.
-But not just that, it adds many unique actions with keyboard shortcuts too.
+But not just that.
+It also adds many unique actions with custom keyboard shortcuts, so even if you don't like hot corners, this extension may improve your workflow.

 This extension is based on the original `Custom Hot Corners` extension, but not much of the original code remains.